jamesduv9/ios-xe-rag-w-agents/README.md

 Currently includes:

 - (complete) a Cisco command reference parser (only tested for IOS XE 17.X docs).
 Stores commands as documents in a vector database for RAG.
-- Agent workflow that is meant to provide high-level information about the network:
+- (semi-working) Agent workflow that is meant to provide high-level information about the network:
     - One agent breaks down the question into a simpler, straightforward question.
     - Another agent picks the best command from a list of commands provided by semantic search (RAG).
     - Documentation and question are validated by another agent.
     - Loops back if the command does not answer the question.
     - Topology agent selects network devices to run the chosen command on.
     - Another agent compiles the outputs from all the network devices into an overall answer to the question.
     - Starts the process again with another part of the original question.
     - Continues checking until the final answer is reached.

 Still needs A LOT of work with prompting.